haganbt/pepp/README.md

 # User Guide

 PEPP uses a JSON configuration file to define request tasks.
-Each task is a request to the PYLON ```/analyze``` resource.
+Each task defines a request to the PYLON ```/analyze``` resource.
 With this is mind, usage requires 3 steps:

 * Define request tasks within a config file
 * Tell PEPP which config file to use